-What surfaced in a small Chinese food market in 2019, we had no idea that it would become a global pandemic, spreading to almost every country around the world, disrupting daily lives and derailing global economies.
+When a virus surfaced in a small Chinese food market in 2019, we had no idea that it would become a global pandemic, spreading to almost every country around the world, disrupting daily lives and derailing global economies.
 The health care and occupational health communities are amongst those that have been heavily impacted, but one clear outcome for everyone, is that good hygiene practices are more fundamental than ever.

-Proficient health care services and over the counter medicines have up to this point made it possible to navigate in a world that is loaded with microorganisms relatively care-free, but the pandemic has brought into sharp focus how susceptible we all are to infection and how much bacteria surrounds us every day.
-To reinforce this statement:
+Proficient health care services and over the counter medicines have made it possible to navigate relatively care-free in a world that is loaded with microorganisms, but the pandemic brought into focus how susceptible we all are to infection and how much bacteria surrounds us every day.
+To reinforce this message:

 A teaspoon of soil contains as many microorganisms as humans currently living in Africa and gram of dental plaque contains approximately 1x1011 bacteria, which is roughly the number of humans who ever lived.1

-Before the Coronavirus (Covid-19) pandemic, healthcare professionals always practiced good hygiene by disinfecting work surfaces, wiping down medical equipment and washing hands as a standard work practice.
-Fast forward and these actions have now become vital to everyone and should be the first consideration to protecting patients, our colleagues and our own families.
+Before the Coronavirus (Covid-19) pandemic, healthcare professionals practiced good hygiene as a standard work practice - disinfecting work surfaces, wiping down medical equipment, and washing hands.
+Fast forward to today, and these actions have become an essential for everyone in order to protect not just patients, but also colleagues and our own families.

-In today’s climate, according to the Centers for Disease Control and Prevention (CDC) guidelines, audiological services now pose a medium to high-risk infection rate for Coronavirus because of the proximity to patients, test set-up and length of appointments2.
-Despite the development of several vaccines the healthcare sector will likely continue to face some level of strain due to the ease of virus transmission and will need to function with the strictest hygiene and sanitation programs for the foreseeable future.
+According to the Centers for Disease Control and Prevention (CDC) guidelines, audiological services pose a medium to high-risk infection rate for Coronavirus diseases because of the proximity to patients, test set-up, and length of appointments.2 Despite the development of several vaccines, the healthcare sector is likely to continue facing some level of strain due to the ease of virus transmission and will need to function with the strictest hygiene and sanitation programs as an ongoing requirement.

 A ‘high-touch’ service

-Traditionally, audiological care has been very much a ‘high-touch’ service where equipment is frequently handled and whereby several face-to-face screening assessments, hearing-aid fittings and follow-up appointments are conducted, all within confined spaces.
-With most people who require audiology services also being over 70 years of age3, this demographic is also at one of the highest risks from Coronavirus.
+Traditionally, audiological care has been very much a ‘high-touch’ service where equipment is frequently handled and several face-to-face screening assessments, hearing-aid fittings and follow-up appointments are conducted, all within confined spaces.
+With most people who require audiology services being over 70 years of age,3 this demographic is also at one of the highest risks from Coronavirus.